TheOdinProject/curriculum/javascript/project_jq_basics.md

-## Project: Messing with the DOM
+# Project: Messing with the DOM

-Generate a full page using just Javascript and jQuery (so your HTML should just be `<html>` and `<body>` tags to begin with).
-Once you've actually added some elements to the page, work from the browser's developer tools Javascript console to play with grabbing and changing them dynamically.

-Next, make it a 1-page site which can actually display either page A or page B depending which tab the user selects across the top.
+Now that you've gotten your hands dirty and learned some real jQuery, it's time to apply it by generating an entire webpage using just Javascript and jQuery.
+The webpage will be a simple restaurant home page but the principle of using Javascript to dynamically (re)render the page should stick with you.

+## Your Task

+1. Set up a Github Repo for this project.
+Follow the instructions atop the [Google Homepage project](/courses/web-development-101/lessons/html-css) if you need help.
+1. Set up a blank HTML document with just the `<html>` and `<body>` tags to begin with plus a single div called `<div id="content">`.
+2. Go into the console (remember the developer tools at the bottom of your browser?) and manually use jQuery to add an image tag to the content div (just choose a random Internet image).
+Remember that you can use the up arrow in the console to access your previous command.
+Look at the [jQuery docs for the .append() function](https://api.jquery.com/append/) for inspiration.
+3. Create a bare-bones home page for a restaurant.
+Include an image, headline, and some copy about how wonderful the restaurant is.
+It's okay to hard-code these into the HTML for now just to see how they look on the page.
+2. Now remove those elements from the HTML (so leave only the `<html>`, `<body>`, and `<div id="content">` tags) and instead  create them by using Javascript only, e.g. by appending each new element to the `div#content` once the page is first loaded.
+1. Next, set up your restaurant site to use tabbed browsing to access the Contact and Menu pages.
 [Look at #7 on this hongkiat post](http://www.hongkiat.com/blog/50-nice-clean-css-tab-based-navigation-scripts/) for visual inspiration.
+The key here is that each tab should NOT link to a different HTML page... it should instead trigger a Javascript function to wipe out the current page then create the desired page.
+It might be easiest to first create three separate HTML pages and then convert them into Javascript.
-Keep it simple -- when you click the next tab, your Javascript should automatically replace version A with version B in the content area (no page refresh required).
+2. Keep it simple!
+When you click the next tab, your Javascript should automatically remove the "Menu" elements and add in the "Home" elements.
+3. Push your project to Github and share the solution below.

+## Student Solutions

+*Submit a link below to the github repo with your files in it by using a pull request.
+See the section on [Contributing](http://github.com/TheOdinProject/curriculum/blob/master/contributing.md) for how.
+Please include your partner's github handle somewhere in the description if you had one and they would like attribution.*

+* *Your solution here!*

-### Additional Resources
+## Additional Resources

 *This section contains helpful links to other content.
 It isn't required, so consider it supplemental for if you need to dive deeper into something*

 * [How Browsers Work from HTML5Rocks](http://www.html5rocks.com/en/tutorials/internals/howbrowserswork/)